 Common Anxiety Disorders

 Here are some of the most common anxiety disorders.
 You can go to Wikipedia for a complete list.
 Everyone with anxiety issues does not necessarily fit into a particular classification.
-It’s important to differentiate normal day to day anxiety from a true anxiety disorder.
+It’s important to differentiate typical day to day anxiety from an actual anxiety disorder.
 The best way to get an accurate diagnosis is to make an appointment to see a psychiatric health care professional.

 Generalized anxiety disorder – Generalized anxiety disorder (GAD) is seen in people that seem to be worried almost constantly, and just about anything can make them anxious or fearful.
 They usually have chronic symptoms lasting for six months or more of irritability, fatigue, restlessness, poor sleep habits, fatigue, trouble concentrating, and muscle spasm.
 These people often have an element of depression, which may be difficult to separate from their general presentation.